Ramakrishna: Marriage

-God-realization via various traditions
+God-realisation via various traditions

-In 1860, Ramakrishna returned to Dakshineswar and was again caught up in a spiritual tempest, forgetting his wife, home, body, and surroundings.
+In 1860, Ramakrishna returned to Dakshineswar and was again caught up in a spiritual tempest forgetting his wife, home, body, and surroundings.
 He once described his experiences during this most tumultuous period of his life thus:

 "No sooner had I passed through one spiritual crisis than another took its place.
 It was like being in the midst of a whirlwind, even my sacred thread was blown away.
 I could seldom keep hold of my dhoti [cloth].
 Sometimes I would open my mouth, and it would be as if my jaws reached from heaven to the underworld.
 "Mother!"
 I would cry desperately.
 I felt I had to pull her in, as a fisherman pulls in fish with his dragnet.
 A prostitute walking the street would appear to me to be Sita, going to meet her victorious husband.
 An English boy standing cross-legged against a tree reminded me of the boy Krishna, and I lost consciousness.
 Sometimes I would share my food with a dog.
 My hair became matted.
 Birds would perch on my head and peck at the grains of rice which had lodged there during the worship.
 Snakes would crawl over my motionless body.
 An ordinary man couldn't have borne a quarter of that tremendous fervour; it would have burnt him up.
 I had no sleep at all for six long years.
 My eyes lost the power of winking.
 I stood in front of a mirror and tried to close my eyelids with my finger and I couldn't!
 I got frightened and said to Mother: "Mother, is this what happens to those who call on you?
 I surrendered myself to you, and you gave me this terrible disease!"
 I used to shed tears — but then, suddenly, I'd be filled with ecstasy.
 I saw that my body didn't matter — it was of no importance, a mere trifle.
 Mother appeared to me and comforted me and freed me from my fear."